The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 This is the natural attacking formation of 3-2-1.
 Ideally, only one of the wingbacks will help on the attack, while the other one will shift to the defense.
 At this age, it is great to try and coach that.

 Unfortunately, this is what we have seen the formation looks like when U9 or U10 players are put in this structure.
-It lacks natural variations of triangles and diamonds, and playing possession soccer is almost impossible.
+Therefore, it lacks natural variations of triangles and diamonds, and playing possession soccer is almost impossible.

 Conclusion